Functional Mixed Membership Models: Case Studies

 \subsection{Simulation Study 1}

-In this simulation study, we looked at how well we could recover the mean, covariance, and cross-covariance functions at different numbers of functional observations.
-For this simulation, we used 3 different number of functional observations ($N= 40, 80, 160$), and ran 50 MCMC chains for $500,000$ iterations.
+In this simulation study, we examined how well we could recover the mean, covariance, and cross-covariance functions at different numbers of functional observations.
+For this simulation, we used 3 different numbers of functional observations ($N= 40, 80, 160$), and ran 50 MCMC chains for $500,000$ iterations on 50 different datasets.
 To help the chain converge, we used the Multiple Start Algorithm (Algorithm \ref{alg:MSA}) with $n\_try1 = 50$, $n\_try2 = 10$, $n\_MCMC1 = 2000$, and $n\_MCMC2 = 20000$.
 Due to our allocated computation budget, we did not use tempered transitions to help move around the space of parameters.
-In order to save on memory, we only saved every $100$ iterations.
-We used 8 functions to form the basis of the observed functions, such that the observed smooth functions lie in a space spanned by cubic b-spline basis functions with 4 equally spaced internal nodes ($P = 8$), and that 3 eigenfunctions can capture the entire covariance process ($M = 3$).
-For this simulation, we used the two feature model ($K = 2$).
-For each simulation, we used the same $\boldsymbol{\nu}$, $\boldsymbol{\Phi}$, and $\boldsymbol{\sigma}^2$ parameters for each simulation.
+The simulation took 134 hours to run using 5 CPU cores on an Apple M1 chip.
+To save memory, we only saved every $100$ iterations.
+We used eight functions to form the basis of the observed functions, such that the observed smooth functions lie in a space spanned by cubic b-spline basis functions with four equally spaced internal nodes ($P = 8$), and that 3 eigenfunctions can capture the entire covariance process ($M = 3$).
+For this simulation, we used the two-feature model ($K = 2$).
 We specified that $\sigma^2 = 0.001$, while the $\boldsymbol{\nu}$ parameters were drawn according to the following distributions: